home-assistant/home-assistant.io/source/_integrations/homeassistant.markdown

 Reload all YAML configuration that can be reloaded without restarting Home Assistant.

-It calls the `reload` service on all domains available on the system.
-Additionly, it reloads the core configuration (equivalent to calling `homeassistant.reload_core_config`) and themes (`frontend.reload_themes`).
+It calls the `reload` service on all domains that have it available.
+Additionally, it reloads the core configuration (equivalent to calling `homeassistant.reload_core_config`) and themes (`frontend.reload_themes`).